 Remove the switch cover plate by removing the two screws.
 Turn the screws counterclockwise and remove the switch cover.
 The switch is now exposed.
-Remove the two screws holding the switch in place and carefully pull out the switch.
+Remove the two screws holding the switch in place, and carefully pull out the switch.
 This is the time to take the tester once more and triple check to see if the circuit is off.
 Test from the green ground screw or the metal box to the two brass screws on the switch.
 If there’s no power then you can continue.
 Loosen the two brass screws and the ground screw.
 Remove the switch and discard it.

-Bend the ends of the wire into a half moon shape to go around the screws.
+Bend the ends of the wire into a half-moon shape to go around the screws.
 First tighten the bare copper or green wire to the green ground screw.
-Always tighten the half moon shape towards the right and in a clockwise motion.
-This will insure that the connection is good and tight.
+Always tighten the half-moon shape toward the right and in a clockwise motion.
+This will ensure that the connection is good and tight.
 The loop of wire should wrap the screw from left to right.
 As you tighten the screw on the wire, the loop should tighten.
-Next connect the two black wires to the remaining brass colored screws in the same way.
+Next, connect the two black wires to the remaining brass-colored screws in the same way.
 Tug on each wire and make sure the connection is tight.

-- An Added Safety Feature Once the connections are secure, I like to wrap the switch with electrical tape as an added safety measure.
+Once the connections are secure, wrap the switch with electrical tape as an added safety measure.
 This eliminates the switch from coming into contact with the side of the box.
 Be sure to cover the entire set of screws on the switch.
 Now, press the switch into the box for a test fit.
 You may have to adjust the wires in the box to make everything fit.
 Tighten the two screws into the box, keeping it as plumb as can be. watch the wires in the box as you tighten the switch screws, as not to damage the wires.
 Replace the switch cover and tighten its two screws.
 Now take a level and level the switch cover for a nice appearance.
 There, you have done it!

 Turn on the circuit at the breaker panel or fuse box and test the circuit to see if everything is working.
 Be sure the fuse is screwed in tightly for a secure connection.
 You can simply turn on the light switch and see if the light works If so, you have completed your “light duty” of the day!